UTM-Robotics/Deerhunt-Infrastructure/tests/README.md

 ```

 ### Arguements
 You can pass optional arguements which will override what is in .env file.
+These options are all defined and conftest.py
 Existing options are:
 ```
 $ pytest --flaskaddr <address:port>
 $ pytest --recvemail <email_addr>
 $ pytest --passwd <email_passwd>
+$ pytest --adminusername <default_admin_username>
+$ pytest --adminpasswd <default_admin_password>

 eg:
 $ pytest --flaskaddr 192.168.0.1:5000 --recvemail testing@gmail.com  --passwd 1234